heptarch/heptarch.github.io/drafts/demon.md

 Miss Watson enters briskly, punctual as ever.
 The Duke continues to gaze at Hawksmoor's giants.
 "I remember your talk at Aberdeen.
-I understood nothing, but that you could change the world."
+I understood nothing, except that, with a little money and encourageent, you could change the world."
 Ellen smiles.
-"No need for prevarication or sentiment.
+"No need for prevarication or sentiment, Chandos.
 There is no money.
 You must close the tubes."
 He turns and folds his hands in supplication.
 "I...
 I'm afraid so.
 Treasury, the GPO, have washed their hands of us.
 Shareholders have been disbursed.
-And your usually reliable stream of patents has dried up.
-I know that Loewy left, but he was not an integral part of your operations, was he?"
+And your usually reliable stream of patents has, it seems, dried up."
 A pause.
-"I covered this in my report."
+His eyes are kind.
+"I don't blame you;
+Luck is fickle.
+But perhaps—if only to satisfy my curiosity—you might explains what has occupied you these last six months."

 For over a year, Ellen has been flashing light along the despatch tubes, through filters, lenses, and cylinderical drums of